DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-usage-app.md

 }
 ```
 #### Server Component
-Currently, tracking events in server components is not supported due to limitations in NextJS.
+Currently, tracking events in server components is not supported due to limitations in Next.js.
 Please trigger any event tracking from client components.

 ### Getting all Variables